kae3g/grainkae3g/CONTRIBUTING-TECHNICAL.md

 ### Code Review Process

-**Trish's collaborative approach**: *"Code reviews are opportunities to learn, improve, and build stronger code together.
-Approach them with curiosity and kindness."*
+**Glow's collaborative approach**: *"Code reviews are opportunities to learn, improve, and build stronger code together.
+Approach them with curiosity and technical rigor."*

 **As a contributor:**
 - **Respond to feedback** promptly and positively